lukaspalkovic/avarduDocDCS/common/source/docs/common-gremsy-pixyu-gimbal.rst

 .. _common-gremsy-pixyu-gimbal:

 ===========================
-Airvolute DroneCore.Suite
+Gremsy Pixy U 3-Axis Gimbal
 ===========================

-DroneCore.Suite is a
+The Gremsy Pixy U is a 3-axis gimbal that can communicate with the flight controller using the MAVLink protocol, weighs 465g, and is compatible with a range of cameras for real-time video or mapping purposes.
 More specifications can be found `here on the Gremsy website <https://gremsy.com/pixy-u-spec/>`__.
 The user manual is `here <https://gremsy.com/pixy-u-manual/>`__.

 .. image:: ../../../images/gremsy-pixyu-gimbal.png
     :target: https://store.gremsy.com/product/pixy-u/